 After network objects and services are defined, we can then define the rules for implementing the security policy.
 When the rules are installed they act as a packet filter.
 The firewall strategy dialog box is used for creating new or making changes to the already installed packet filtering rules.
-Figure 8.9 shows Guardian's firewall strategy dialog box after we defined basic firewall strategy.

 The figure shows that rules are given in a multicolumn table layout.
 A table has columns for source, destination, services, action, time definition, and comments.
 Each line represents one rule.
 The rules are numbered sequentially beginning with rule 1.
 It is important to note that the rules that will be used most frequently should be placed at the top of the firewall strategy.
 This will improve filter performance by reducing the number of rules that the packets are checked against.
-In Figure 8.9, the rule for allowing all outbound traffic is placed in front of the rule for allowing inbound FTP traffic because we are expecting rule number 1 to be used more frequently.